locborgtus/mic/course/2_c/8_array.md

 }
 ```

+## Exercise

+Use the same basic code as before to fill an array.
+Write a function to calculate the average.

 You can get a range of random numbers using this piece of code:

 ```c
 rand() % (max_number + 1 - minimum_number) + minimum_number
 ```

+Set max to be 100, and minimum is 0.
+This is a good place to write a function to get random numbers.

 Verify that the average is half of the maximum, if minimum is zero.